ian97531/Origin/readme.md

 ```

 Exactly as Origin.extend() allows you to create a subclass of Origin,
-calling the extend class method on any class creates a subclass of
+calling the extend class method on any subclass of Origin creates a subclass
-that class. extend() takes a single dictionary that may contain an
+of that class. extend() takes a single dictionary that may contain an
 "initializer" function (the constructor for the resulting class),
 a "properties" object containing values or methods to attach to instances
 of your new class, and a "classProperties" object that contains any